A 10 Factor Heath, Jarrow and Morton Stochastic Volatility Model

 We again conclude that the simulation produces results that are consistent with the “scientific knowledge” about the variation in interest rates around the world.

-The U.S. Treasury yield curve is driven by 10 factors, a number of factors very similar to government yield curves in ten other markets for which studies have been conducted.
-The January 2, 1962 to December 31, 2018 yield history for the United States is both relatively long and spans a wide range of interest rate experience.
+The U.S. Treasury yield curve is driven by 10 factors, a number of factors very similar to government yield curves in 12 other markets for which studies have been conducted.
+The January 2, 1962 to December 31, 2020 yield history for the United States is both relatively long and spans a wide range of interest rate experience.

-The stochastic volatility assumption provided more accurate and more reasonable parameters than a constant volatility model, particularly in the context of Bayesian simulations as part of the model validation process.
-Exhibit XXIX summarizes the reasons for those conclusions:
+The stochastic volatility assumption provides more accurate and more reasonable parameters than a constant volatility model, particularly in the context of Bayesian simulations as part of the model validation process.
+Exhibit XXXI summarizes the reasons for those conclusions:

-Exhibit XXIX: Statistical Significance Summarize and Volatility Classification
+Exhibit XXXI: Statistical Significance Summarize and Volatility Classification

 The vertical axis lists the maturities used as risk factors by years to maturity of the underlying quarterly forward rate.
 The risk factors are the idiosyncratic movement of each of these forward rates.
 If the risk factor is statistically significant in explaining the movement of forward rates with the quarterly maturities listed on the horizontal axis, a dot is placed in the grid.
 Note that the quarterly forward rates maturing in 20 and 30 years are only used as explanatory variables for maturities of 10 years and longer.